Quand

 Art

-23 selections with various artists.
-With Dizzy Gillespie, Don Byas,
+heard in 23 selections with various artists.
+With Dizzy Gillespie,

-Joe Benjamin, Pierre Michelot, Pierre Lemarchand.
-These were recorded
+Don Byas, Joe Benjamin, Pierre Michelot, Pierre Lemarchand.
+These

-in the Téatre des Champs Elysées in 1950 (July)
+were recorded in the Théatre des Champs Elysées

 Memphis